SameSalamander5710/PyGPU/README.md

 **PyGPU** is a lightweight Python module that uses `ctypes` to directly interface with the Windows Performance Data Helper (PDH) API and retrieve real-time GPU utilization data — **no WMI, no PowerShell, no external dependencies**.

-This is ideal for performance monitoring, gaming tools, or dynamic system tuning where speed and efficiency matter — such as in [DynamicFPSLimiter](https://github.com/SameSalamander5710/DynamicFPSLimiter), a real-time FPS control tool using by PyGPU.
+This is ideal for performance monitoring, gaming tools, or dynamic system tuning where speed and efficiency matter — such as in [DynamicFPSLimiter](https://github.com/SameSalamander5710/DynamicFPSLimiter), a real-time FPS control tool using PyGPU and RTSS.

 Uses:
 - Python Standard Library